-In 1964, the Department of Mission of the Diocese of Southern Virginia realized the eventual growth in our area of Chesterfield County.
-The diocese purchased five acres of land, where we are currently located.
+In 1964, the Department of Mission of the Diocese of Southern Virginia prepares for growth in our area of Chesterfield County, and purchases five acres of land, where we are currently located.

 During the first quarter of 1991, The Rev. Karen Walters was called to be our rector.
 The first full-time female rector in the Diocese of Southern Virginia, she served for five years during which time the parish continued to grow in membership.